 - They also offer snorkeling, free diving and scuba tours

-- If self-propelling isn’t your thing, you can take a boat tour up the Storms River Gorge on The Spirit of Tsitsikamma.
+- Boat tour on the Spirit of Tsitsikamma.
+If self-propelling isn’t your thing, you can take a boat tour up the Storms River Gorge.

 - Operating daily, depending on weather and conditions

 - Book day-of at the boat house

 - Do a canopy tour over Tsitsikamma Falls